99Niki/Data-Structures-MAC286-/README.md

 # MAC286
-Here is the stock project based on our own pattern to analyze the average profit of both long and short direction.
+Develop a program to analyze the stock market by identifying optimal buying and selling days based on various patterns.
+The program will calculate the potential profit for both long and short direction and determine the most effective trading patterns.
 For the class MAC286 by Prof.Omar(LAGCC)